Latin American Holiday Traditions: Celebrations & Cuisine

 Parrandas in Cuba and Puerto Rico

-Parrandas are the of the party during the holiday season in Cuba and Puerto Rico.
+Parrandas are the life of the party during the holiday season in Cuba and Puerto Rico.
 In Cuba, parrandas are carnival-like festivals filled with lights, music, floats, and fireworks displays.
 In Puerto Rico, the tradition involves groups visiting homes, singing, and playing music until the host lets them in and offers traditional refreshments.

 CountryActivityHighlight